Click on

 Study of a

-Water Colour by Barry K Barnes
+colour by Barry K Barnes.

-This is Signed by the Artist and
+This is signed by the artist and

 £95